-IIA objective 7: To ensure essential services and facilities and jobs in the District are accessible

-4.133 The highest concentration of services and facilities in the District is in Winchester Town.
-This is followed by Whiteley and the District centres of Bishops Waltham, New Alresford and Wickham.
-In addition to the employment provision in Winchester Town, the District has a strong commuting relationship with Eastleigh, Southampton and Portsmouth to the south as well as with London which provide access to employment opportunities for many residents.
+IIA objective 7: To ensure essential services and facilities and jobs in the District are accessible with Eastleigh, Southampton and Portsmouth to the south as well as with London which provide access to employment opportunities for many residents.
 It is noted that there is little requirement to allocate new employment land in the Local Plan, therefore the options for the distribution of growth in District being appraised relate primarily to the distribution of new residential development.
 The appraisal of this IIA objective considers the proximity of the new development to existing employment opportunities (as well as services and facilities).